 This section is a brief description of the components on the mainboard that you might need to know about if you want to upgrade or change your system configuration.
 If your mainboard is already installed in a system, it isn't necessary for you to review this section.

-This mainboard uses the 2/3 Baby AT 'form factor', a design that integrates many features onto the board including some number of external ports.
+This mainboard uses a Baby-AT 'form factor', in a design that integrates many features onto the board including some number of external port connectors.

 Expansion Cards & Slots